Diseases & Conditions

 If your implant is still firmly fixed into your femur bone, your doctor may recommend internal fixation to treat the fracture.

-During this operation, the bone fragments are first repositioned (reduced) into their normal alignment, and then held together with special screws, cables, or by attaching metal plates to the outer surface of the bone.
+During this operation, the bone fragments are first repositioned (reduced) into their normal alignment, then held together with special screws or cables, or by attaching metal plates to the outer surface of the bone.

 Revision surgery may require special components.
 Typically, the new implant will have a longer stem.
-In some cases, allograft bone may be used to supplement weak or missing bone.
+In some cases, additional bone from a cadaver (an allograft) may be used to supplement (boost or replace) weak or missing bone.

 After you are admitted to the hospital, surgery will be performed as soon as it is medically safe.